Dilipchauhan1998/boolean-as-a-service/README.md

 ```
 ## Container

-Go to [a link](https://hub.docker.com/r/dilipchauhan1998/boolean-as-a-service) for docker image for boolean-as-a-service
+Go to [boolean-as-a-service](https://hub.docker.com/r/dilipchauhan1998/boolean-as-a-service) for the docker image of the service